Get free quotes for insulation

 If you live in an historic or listed building, spray foam insulation is generally seen as a bad idea.
 The risks of damaging the building are often too high, despite the heat-saving benefits.

 Studies have shown spray foam insulation can cause excess moisture buildup, which isn’t great for old timber roofs.
 Also, there’s the aesthetic impact to think about.
-Some people simply can’t come to terms with the idea of potentially ruining a building’s character.
+It could affect a building’s character, and you may not be able to get listed buildings consent to do the work.

-The difficulty of removing spray foam insulation plays a part as well.
-Eventually, spray foam will lose its effectiveness (albeit after 30+ years), and removing it from old properties could cause damage.
+Eventually, spray foam will lose its effectiveness (albeit after 80+ years), and removing it from old properties could cause damage, especially if they have timber structures.

 Unfortunately, spray foam insulation continues to attract concerns around excess condensation, which can reduce the value of a property.

-The Royal Institute of Chartered Surveyors say that if a property is found to have spray foam insulation, they may either reduce its value, or request an independent specialist report.
+The Royal Institute of Chartered Surveyors says that if a property is found to have spray foam insulation, they may either reduce its value, or request an independent specialist report.

-Additionally, spray foam insulation might even make a property unmortgageable, but this is rare.
+Additionally, spray foam insulation might even make a property difficult to remortage, but this is rare.
 Still, these are things to consider if you’re looking to sell your home.

 Every installation will be unique and will need assessing on a case-by-case basis.
-So if you plan to sell your property and are thinking about getting spray foam insulation, it is worth investigating whether it will impact the sale.
+If you plan to sell your property and are thinking about getting spray foam insulation, it is worth investigating whether it will impact the sale.

 • Asthma